 Youth brutality causes concern for Baltimore anti-violence group

-BALTIMORE - Midway into January, and youth violence is continuing to ravage through our inner-city communities.
+BALTIMORE -- Midway into January, and youth violence is continuing to ravage Baltimore's inner-city communities.

 Two 16-year-old boys were shot Tuesday evening along Radecke Avenue in Northeast Baltimore.